 - Support projects that minimize CO2 emissions

-- An overall sustainable corporate philosophy
+- Follow an overall sustainable corporate philosophy

 At RAIDBOXES we use all three options for our green hosting as we want to do even more for the common good.
 Have a look at our workshops on the subject.
 With our programs for renaturation, our work is not only climate neutral but climate positive.
 More on that in a moment.